1. Home

 • Have both WooCommerce Product Options and the Live Preview add-on installed.

-• Add file upload fields to some or all of your products, with the live preview option enabled (this is achieve by default for each file upload field, and you can disable it if required).
+• Add file upload, text and/or paragraph fields to some or all of your products, with the live preview option enabled (this is active by default for each file upload field and disabled for text/paragraph fields).

 • (Optional) Set one or more printable areas on your product or variation images.